Turner Scott Motorsports: Car No. 38 history

 Leffler's car at Road America in 2011.

 The No. 38 team can trace its roots back to the defunct Akins Motorsports, which was affiliated with Ford Cup team Robert Yates Racing.
 Great Clips had sponsored the team since 2001.
 It switched over to Dodge in 2004 along with its driver Kasey Kahne (who moved from Ford to Dodge factory team Evernham Motorsports in the Cup Series).
 Akins formed a collaboration with Braun Racing (which was a Chevy team) in 2006 as Braun-Akins Racing, before being taken over by Braun later in the season and switching to Chevy.
 From 2006 to 2011, Jason Leffler drove the No. 38, on either a part-time or full-time basis.
-In 2010, Jason Leffler split the car with then-Richard Petty Motorsports driver Kasey Kahne (returning to the No. 38 and sponsor Great Clips) and finished out the season in the No. 10 car.
+In 2010, Leffler split the car with then-Richard Petty Motorsports driver Kasey Kahne (returning to the No. 38 and sponsor Great Clips) and finished out the season in the No. 10 car.
 The team was acquired when it was purchased by Turner Scott Motorsports in September 2010.

 Brad Sweet at Road America in 2012.

 Under Turner for 2011, Kahne and Leffler again split the Great Clips No. 38, with Leffler running the No. 30 in the eight races when Kahne was driving this car.
 Eddie Pardue was crew chief for Leffler while Stewart Cooper was crew chief for Kahne.
 The team had a pair of second-place finishes during the season with Kahne at Bristol Motor Speedway and Leffler at Daytona International Speedway.
-The car finished 11th in owner points with five top fives and 11 top 10s.
+The car finished 11th in owner points with five top-fives and 11 top-tens.